needle-mirror/com.unity.entities/Documentation~/conversion-subscenes.md

 The entity component system (ECS) uses subscenes instead of scenes to manage the content of your application.
 This is because Unity's core [scene system](xref:CreatingScenes) is incompatible with ECS.

-You can add GameObjects and MonoBehaviour components to a subscene, and [baking](baking.md) then converts the GameObjects and MonoBehaviour components into entities and ECS components.
+You can add GameObjects and MonoBehaviour components to a subscene, and [baking](baking-overview.md) then converts the GameObjects and MonoBehaviour components into entities and ECS components.
+For more information, refer to the documentation on [Scenes overview](conversion-scene-overview.md).

 You can also optionally create your own bakers to attach ECS components to the converted entities.
-For more information, see the documentation on [Convert data with baking](baking.md).
+For more information, refer to the documentation on [Bakers overview](baking-baker-overview.md).

 ## Create a subscene